mqtt-home/miele-to-mqtt-gw/README.md

 This application will post two MQTT messages for each connected device.
 One short message and a full message.

+## Miele REST API state

+Please note that the Miele REST API (public API - https://www.miele.com/developer/swagger-ui/index.html) will currently not work.
+The token request will complete sucessfully but the REST call using bearer authentication fails with 401.
+Miele is informed about the issue.

 ## Example short message

 The short message is already parsed/interpreted and contatins only the most relevant